NVIDIA/aistore/docs/getting_started.md

 MacOS/Darwin is also supported, albeit for development only.
 Certain capabilities related to querying the state-and-status of local hardware resources (memory, CPU, disks) may be missing, which is why we **strongly** recommend Linux for production deployments.

-## Cloud Deployment
+## Kubernetes Deployments

+For any Kubernetes deployments (including, of course, production deployments) please use a separate and dedicated [AIS-K8s GitHub](https://github.com/NVIDIA/ais-k8s/blob/master/docs/README.md) repository.
+The repo contains [Helm Charts](https://github.com/NVIDIA/ais-k8s/tree/master/helm/ais/charts) and detailed [Playbooks](https://github.com/NVIDIA/ais-k8s/tree/master/playbooks) that cover a variety of use cases and configurations.

-[AIS-K8s GitHub repository](https://github.com/NVIDIA/ais-k8s/blob/master/terraform/README.md) provides the (single-line) command to deploy Kubernetes cluster and the underlying infrastructure with AIStore cluster running inside.
-The only requirement is having a few dependencies installed (e.g., `helm`) and a Cloud account.
+In particular, [AIS-K8s GitHub repository](https://github.com/NVIDIA/ais-k8s/blob/master/terraform/README.md) provides a single-line command to deploy Kubernetes cluster and the underlying infrastructure with AIStore cluster running inside (see below).
+The only requirement is having a few dependencies preinstalled (in particular, `helm`) and a Cloud account.

-The following GIF presents a flow of this deployment.
+The following GIF illustrates steps to deploy AIS on Google Cloud Platform (GCP):

 <img src="/docs/images/ais-k8s-deploy.gif" alt="Kubernetes cloud deployment" width="100%">

-> If you already have a Kubernetes cluster deployed in the cloud, and you need more customization, refer to [Kubernetes production deployment](#kubernetes-production-deployment).

-## Production Deployment: Kubernetes

-This type of deployment is described in [AIS-K8s GitHub repo](https://github.com/NVIDIA/ais-k8s/blob/master/docs/README.md) containing all necessary information.
-It includes Helm Charts and dedicated documentation for different use cases and configurations.
+Finally, the [repository](https://github.com/NVIDIA/ais-k8s) hosts [Kubernetes Operator](https://github.com/NVIDIA/ais-k8s/tree/master/operator) project that will eventually replace Helm charts and will become the main deployment, lifecycle, and operation management "vehicle" for AIStore.

 ## Minimal all-in-one-docker Deployment